 There are various ways of answering this question of how this world has come.
-In the beginning the answer will depend on the ability of the student’s mind to understand, because the student imagines that the world has come from something.
+In the beginning the answer will depend on the ability of the mind of the student to understand, because the student imagines that the world has come from something.
 The student has not seen this world coming from something.
-Even without seeing the world coming from something, we put questions such as ”Who created this world?” and ”Why should the world be created by anybody?”
+Even without seeing the world coming from something, we put questions such as, “Who created this world?”
+Why should the world be created by anybody?
 We imagine that this world must have been created by someone, and as this assumption is already in the mind, one has to take the stand of the disciple in assuming that there is a cause for this world; so initially, by a kind of illustration and analogy, the cause of the world and the manner of its coming from the cause is described in this verse.

 Divyo hy amūrtaḥ puruṣah sa bāhyābhyantaro hy ajaḥ aprāṇo hy amanāḥ śubhro akṣarāt paratah paraḥ (2.1.2).
 It was said that from that Imperishable Being, everything proceeds; the world is created by That.
 That Supreme Imperishable is the divine, formless Purusha.
 Here Purusha is to be understood in the sense of essential Consciousness.
 The origin of all things is Consciousness.
-It presupposes all thoughts, all actions and all types of awareness of objects.
+It presupposes all thoughts, all actions, and all types of awareness of objects.
 Even to think, there must be consciousness behind the thought.
 Even when we assert or deny a thing, consciousness is behind the act of affirmation and denial.
 If we totally doubt and become a confirmed agnostic or atheist, even in that act of our agnosticism or atheism there is a consciousness of our being such a thing.
 Even if we say nothing exists, there is a consciousness that affirms that nothing exists; therefore, something exists.
 That something is the consciousness of even the denial of all things.
 Such is the Purusha, which is the Supreme Consciousness.

 Sa bāhyābhyantaro hy ajaḥ: Inside and outside, it is there.
 Consciousness cannot be divided into parts.
 It has no fractions.
 There is no division in consciousness.
 It is indivisible.
 Because of the fact that it is indivisible, it is all-pervading.
 If it is only in one place, it can be divided.
-If it is in one place, there should be a place where it is not.
+If it is only in one place, there should be a place where it is not.
 Now, to know that consciousness is not in some place, consciousness has to be there already, because the absence of consciousness cannot be known except by consciousness itself, and so even the location of the absence of consciousness is consciousness itself.
 We cannot negate it in any manner whatsoever.
 The denial of consciousness is an act of consciousness only, and therefore it is to be considered as pervading all things, and not located somewhere.
 It is not only in one place, it is everywhere.

 Ajaḥ: It is unborn; it has no beginning.
 To conceive the beginning of consciousness is impossible, because there must be somebody to conceive that consciousness as the beginning.
 If we imagine that consciousness was created at some time, we must imagine that there was something prior to consciousness which created consciousness.
-Then there will be what is called infinite regression of argument: “Who created that which caused the coming of consciousness?”
-Then we can ask another question: “Who caused that second one?” etc. Finally, we will find that we will land on the lap of consciousness.
+Then there will be what is called infinite regression of argument: “Who created that which causes the coming of consciousness?”
+Then we can ask another question: “Who caused that second one?” and so on.
+Finally, we will find that we will land on the lap of consciousness.
 It cannot be created by anybody, because the very question of the creation of consciousness is raised by consciousness itself.
 Hence, finally we have to accept that consciousness is Ultimate Reality; it is unborn in its nature.

 Etasmāj jāyate prāṇo manaḥ sarvendriyāṇi ca, khaṁ vāyur jyotir āpaḥ pṛthivī viśvasya dhāriṇī (2.1.3): From this great Purusha, everything comes.
-The cosmic prana, Hiranyagarbha, emanates from this Supreme Brahman.
+The Cosmic Prana, Hiranyagarbha, emanates from this Supreme Brahman.
 The Virat, which is called here the manas, also emanates from that Brahman.
 All the indriyas, or the sense organs, also emanate from That.
-They are actually the feeders, the tentacles of consciousness.
+They are actually the feeders, the tentacles of Consciousness.
 Khaṁ vāyur jyotir āpaḥ pṛthivī viśvasya dhāriṇī: The five elements—earth, water, fire, air and ether—the very Earth that sustains us, the basis of all, emanate from That.
 The whole Brahmanda, the fourteen worlds, seven above and seven below, which are the permutations and combinations, modifications of gross forms or subtle forms, or the real forms of the five elements, all these come from one breath, as it were, of this one Supreme Being.

 This illustration is to point out that all things that we can conceive in our mind or see with our eyes are part of this great being, the limbs of the Virat Purusha.
 That something is the eye, something is the head, something is the foot is only illustrative of everything being somehow or other organically connected with this Being.
 The whole universe is its body: eṣa sarva-bhūtāntarātmā.